lethaldemon/cp4wa-lab/mm/README.md

-# think-20210-lab-2177
+# THINK 2021, Lab:2177
-## IBM Cloud Pak for Watson AIOps: Metric Manager
+## Build Intelligent IT Operation with IBM Cloud Pak for Watson AIOps
+## Metric Manager

 Watson AIOps Metric Manager consume and analyse your metrics or time series data and provides **early warning** of *abnormal behaviour* which might be indicative of potential outage, service degradation or unexpected change.